Protecting the Protected Group: Circumventing Harmful Fairness: Model

 \section{Model}

-We consider a general classification problem, where agents have ex-ante non-observable ``quality'' correlated with observable attributes.
-A classifier is predicting ``quality'' based on statistical data; misclassification is costly while a good guess is profitable.
-We will keep using a metaphor of a bank that predicts reliability of a borrower and makes a lending decision; however, the same setting captures student admissions, recruiting, accessing the recidivism risk for a criminal and so on.
+We consider a general classification problem, where agents have an ex-ante non-observable ``quality'' correlated with observable attributes.
+We keep using the metaphor of a bank that predicts the reliability of the population and makes lending decisions; however, the same setting captures student admissions, recruiting, assessing the recidivism risk for a criminal, etc.

+There are three parties in the model: a heterogeneous population of potential borrowers; a bank that makes lending decisions based on the observable attributes of borrowers and cares only about its revenue; and a regulator that cares about fairness and can restrict the set of lending policies available to the bank by imposing a fairness constraint.
+We now present these parties formally.